-Pursuant to Mr. Kennedy's employment agreement, if his employment is terminated without cause in the six-month period prior to the public announcement of a Change of Control (as defined below) (applicable only if the Corporation had knowledge of the potential Change of Control) or in the 12-month period following a Change of Control, Mr. Kennedy is entitled to receive an amount equal to Accrued Compensation plus 1.5 times the amount of total compensation (subject to a maximum of 18 months Total Compensation).
+Pursuant to Mr. Kennedy's employment agreement, if his employment is terminated without cause in the three-month period prior to the public announcement of a Change of Control (as defined below) (applicable only if the Corporation had knowledge of the potential Change of Control) or in the 12-month period following a Change of Control, Mr. Kennedy is entitled to receive an amount equal to 1.5 times the amount of total compensation (subject to a maximum of 18 months Total Compensation).
+Participation in all benefit plans will cease immediately upon termination of employment unless the Corporation is required by applicable employment standards legislation to continue benefits for the statutory notice period.
+Any payments in lieu of notice in excess of the statutory minimums are conditional on his ongoing compliance with his post-employment obligations.